Updated on August 3, 2022

 How Long Does It Take For Bite Symptoms?

-This varies greatly from one person to the next, simply because the symptoms are almost always due to an allergic reaction.
+This varies greatly from person to person, simply because the symptoms are almost always due to an allergic reaction.

 The body releases histamines to try and combat the invading substance (in this case bed bug saliva).
-This can lead to itching, redness, and/or swelling at the wound site, usually appearing anywhere from a few minutes to a few days after the attack.
+This can lead to itching, redness, and/or swelling at the wound site.
+Symptoms may appear anywhere from a few minutes to a few days after the attack.

-The severity of symptoms are often very mild, but in extreme allergic reactions, the victim may experience blisters, lethargy, fever, infections, or even minor necrosis at the wound site (which will heal over).
+The severity of symptoms are often very mild, but in extreme allergic reactions, the victim may experience blisters, lethargy, fever, skin infections, or even minor necrosis at the wound site (which will heal over).
+If you have a severe reaction of any sort, seek medical attention immediately.

-As it’s possible to not notice a bite for hours or days, it’s possible your bug bite happened away from home if nobody else has shown symptoms.
+As you might not notice a bite for hours or days, it’s possible your bug bite happened away from home if nobody else has shown symptoms.
 You should perform a bed bug inspection if this is the case, to be sure you didn’t bring any of the little vampires home.

 Bed Bug Bites vs Hives